CoderDojo-IowaCity/Documentation/Coding_Session_Outline.md

 Parents and ninjas check in at the 2nd floor computer lab.
 A mentor will help you sign in and guide you to the appropriate seat.
 Ninjas should get a name tag and print their first name on their name tag.

 Ninjas can join another group at any time.
 Ninjas younger than 12 who are complete beginners are encouraged to join the Scratch group.
 We encourage the parent and ninja to discuss and decided what session their ninja attends.
 Talk to a mentor for advice on what session your ninja should attend.

-## Mentors
-Mentors are encouraged to lead groups with no more than 8 ninjas.
-Having a limit on the number of ninjas per mentor makes sure that ninjas who register are able to receive adequate attention.

 ## Learning resources before your first session or in between sessions